sanaraya/devops-hol/Whiteboard design session/WDS trainer guide - OSS DevOps.md

 **Task:** How can Trey Research continue to use Eclipse as their development environment?

-1. Document how the tools are compatible with the new design
+1. Document how the tools are compatible with the new design.

 2. Determine how their client can debug issues.
 Can we debug our applications using Eclipse against Azure Web Apps?